SunChuike/AMIC-Net/README.md

 # AMIC-Net: Counterfactual Reasoning for Weak Interest Overfitting in Sequential Recommendation

-This repository contains the official implementation of our proposed method from the paper:
-**"Counterfactual Reasoning for Weak Interest Overfitting in Sequential Recommendation via Interest Segmentation"**
+Offical repo for: **"Counterfactual Reasoning for Weak Interest Overfitting in Sequential Recommendation via Interest Segmentation"**

 ## Important Note on Current Release
-The full implementation of AMIC-Net is deeply integrated with our proprietary, industrial-scale distributed TensorFlow framework and relies on confidential internal datasets for optimal performance in real-world applications.
-Due to these constraints, this repository provides a carefully extracted and simplified version of the source code.
-While it is not runnable out-of-the-box, it serves as supplementary material to clearly illustrate the core algorithms, the implementation details of our proposed model architecture, and the logic behind key modules.
-Our goal is to offer transparency into our method's design.
+The implementation of AMIC-Net is based on our company's customized distributed TensorFlow framework, designed to optimize industrial applications.
+Due to company policy, this repository provides a carefully extracted and simplified version of the source code.
+While it is not runnable out-of-the-box, it is intended as supporting material to clearly illustrate the implementation logic of the model architecture and key modules, thereby enhancing the transparency of our method's design.

-We are committed to providing a fully runnable and reproducible version of AMIC-Net for the community.
-A future update will include a self-contained implementation based on the publicly available "UserBehavior Dataset: https://tianchi.aliyun.com/dataset/649".
-Please stay tuned for updates!
+We aim to provide an out-of-the-box AMIC-Net version for the community.
+A forthcoming update will feature an implementation leveraging the publicly available 'UserBehavior Dataset' (https://tianchi.aliyun.com/dataset/649).

 ## Model Architecture & Key Components
-AMIC-Net  overall architecture is depicted below, with critical modules highlighted.
-The released code snippets correspond to these highlighted parts, demonstrating their implementation logic.
+The AMIC-Net architecture, highlighting critical modules, is shown below.
+Accompanying code snippets illustrate their implementation logic.

 *   **Overall Model Structure:**
 ![model](https://github.com/user-attachments/assets/ee9a961e-f3bd-4a51-8cd3-83d72abcf13a)